Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch06_Polygons_and_quadrilaterals.md

 Attribution and License
 ![CK-12 Attribution](Images/CK-12_License.png)
-Only the chapter name and the sections names, in English, are licensed under the CK-12 Curriculum Materials License, because they are copied from the 'Geometry' book by CK-12.
+Only the chapter name and the sections names are licensed under the CK-12 Curriculum Materials License, because they are copied from the 'Geometry' book by CK-12.
 The images and the rest of the plain text are licensed under the CC-BY license, the code is licensed under the MIT license (See README.md).

 ## Angles in polygons (Ángulos en polígonos)
 [Ch06_S01](https://www.ck12.org/reader/reader-index.html#section/2932955/6.1/9549314)